 One of many things I have learnt throughout my own journey to a more balanced health is that my body definitely thrives on diversity.
-By diversity, I mean the food I eat, the exercise I do, my lifestyle choices and type of friends I make.
+By diversity, I mean the food I eat, the exercises I do, my lifestyle choices and type of friends I make.
 Even my own living space.
 Changing things around a couple of times a year, to bring a fresh look to my living space always feels so good for the mind, especially in a city like London!
-My friends have probably lost count of the many times I have re-arranged my place!

 When it comes to giving your body what it needs, I believe it is important to break routines now and then.
 Changes are what you might find hard to make at first, but it is, in my experience, what improved my overall well-being.
 It gave me the right "terrain" for steadier health.
 By listening to my body and recognizing its needs for changes throughout the years, I have been able to channel my energy towards a more significant way forward, but mostly keeping me on track towards my life goals.

 I learnt how to take a more natural approach towards my body's ailments.
 As I opened myself up to new possibilities, I incorporated a combination of complementary therapies that worked for me alongside my self-development and recognised their impact on my health improvement.
 Reflexology, Naturopathic Nutrition, Colonic Irrigation, Live Blood Analysis, Aromatherapy and Clinical Hypnosis have been those holistic tools for me.
 As I became more connected with these complementary therapies I educated myself about them so that I could guide others towards their own health improvement.
 Health is an ongoing journey and I encourage you to explore and find the right combination that works for your health enhancement.

 The complementary therapies I offer address the body on a physical, emotional and spiritual level.